 You might, at some point, find yourself stuck in a bit of a rut.
 The job you thought was perfect for you has descended into a repetitive slog and you feel like there’s a huge weight on your shoulders as soon as you arrive – how you can get more enjoyment out of your job?

 Take a look at our 7 top tips of how to love your job:

 1. Motivate yourself

 Set yourself a goal for each week.
 A target that you can achieve by the end of each week is something that will keep you going throughout.

+You can easily achieve these targets with a to-do list.
+Organising your work each day will mean that you have a clear idea of what needs to be done, by when.
+There’s nothing quite as satisfying as crossing the last thing off of a list, either.
 When working your way through the list, concentrate on one item after the other.
 Multitasking might seem useful, but it will just lead to several things being done to an average standard, rather than each task being done to a high standard.
 Your focus will improve and you will progress steadily and effectively through your work.

 A break will let you recharge and move onto the next task.
-Taking a few minutes break after completing a task, in which you do something unrelated to work, will mean that you find yourself liking being at work that little bit more.
+Taking a few minutes to break after completing a task, in which you do something unrelated to work, will mean that you find yourself liking being at work that little bit more.